iot-tetracube-red/smart-hub/README.md

 ./gradlew quarkusDev
 ```

+> **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

 ## Packaging and running the application

 The application can be packaged using:
 ```shell script
 ./gradlew build
 ```
-It produces the `smart-hub-1.0.0-SNAPSHOT-runner.jar` file in the `/build` directory.
+It produces the `quarkus-run.jar` file in the `build/quarkus-app/` directory.
-Be aware that it’s not an _über-jar_ as the dependencies are copied into the `build/lib` directory.
+Be aware that it’s not an _über-jar_ as the dependencies are copied into the `build/quarkus-app/lib/` directory.

 If you want to build an _über-jar_, execute the following command:
 ```shell script
 ./gradlew build -Dquarkus.package.type=uber-jar
 ```

-The application is now runnable using `java -jar build/smart-hub-1.0.0-SNAPSHOT-runner.jar`.
+The application is now runnable using `java -jar build/quarkus-app/quarkus-run.jar`.

 ## Creating a native executable